GeoStat-Framework/PyKrige/doc/variogram_models.rst

 variances), the nugget has the same meaning.
 The exponent  for the power-law model should be between 0 and 2 [1].

+**A few important notes:**

-.. note :: The PyKrige user interface by default takes the full sill.
+The PyKrige user interface by default takes the full sill.
 This default behavior can be changed with a keyword flag, so that the user can supply the partial sill instead.
 The code internally uses the partial sill (psill = sill - nugget) rather than the full sill, as it's safer to perform automatic variogram estimation using the partial sill.

+The exact definitions of the variogram models here may differ from those used elsewhere.
+Keep that in mind when switching from another kriging code over to PyKrige.

-.. note :: According to [1], the hole-effect variogram model is only correct for the 1D case.
+According to [1], the hole-effect variogram model is only correct for the 1D case.
 It's implemented here for completeness and should be used cautiously.

 References
 ----------